 Plants That Need Acidic Soil

 The ideal soil pH for most landscape plants and turf grasses is around 6.5, which is considered slightly acidic.
 But there are some plants that require a more acidic soil in order to thrive.
 Here are some of the plants that need acidic soil:

 - Most evergreen trees

-Plants that require a more acidic soil than they are growing in will often signal this by developing iron chlorosis—a deficiency that causes the leave veins or entire leaves to turn yellow.
+Plants that require a more acidic soil than they are growing in will often signal this by developing iron chlorosis, a deficiency that causes the leaf veins or entire leaves to turn yellow.
 If this happens, your plants may require that you add a soil amendment to the soil they are growing in, or that you supplement their need for acid with a fertilizer designed to provide it.

 A variety of soil amendments and fertilizers are available to provide this assistance to acid-loving plants.
 Most are readily available at garden centers and home improvement stores.